NativeScript/docs-v7/ui/list-view.md

   * `let-even` - represents if the index of the data item is an even number
   * Inside the actual template it is shown how to use these variables.

-* itemTap event - `itemTap` event is an event that comes from NativeScript ListView (the underlying control behind NativeScript-Angular ListView component).
-There is nothing special just a normal one-way to source binding with a corresponding function `onItemTap` inside code-behind file.
+* itemTap event - `itemTap` event is an event that comes from the NativeScript ListView (the underlying control behind the NativeScript-Angular ListView component).
+There is nothing special here -- just a normal one-way to source binding with a corresponding function `onItemTap` inside the code-behind file.

-This is a typical usage of the ListView component however if business case requires there are a few options for customizations.
+This is a typical usage of the ListView component, however if the business case requires it, there are a few options for customizations.

 ## Customizing the ListView

 The most common customization of ListView control is customizing the item template.
-Everything inside `<template>` tag will be used as item template and will be generated for each item.
-Another possible customization is connected with creation of a different item.
-Usually with a pure NativeScript application `itemLoading` event could be used to accomplish such customization.
-Unfortunately this event cannot be used with NativeScript-Angular 2 app, since NativeScript-Angular plugin uses this event to create Angular 2 view which will be inserted into Angular 2 virtual dom.
-However NativeScript-Angular ListView component provides an option to customize the created Angular 2 view before adding it to visual tree.
-This option is available via `setupItemView` event.
+Everything inside the `<template>` tag will be used as the item template and will be generated for each item.
+Another possible customization is connected with the creation of a different item.
+Usually with a pure NativeScript application, the `itemLoading` event could be used to accomplish this customization.
+Unfortunately this event cannot be used with a NativeScript-Angular 2 app, since the NativeScript-Angular plugin uses this event to create an Angular 2 view which will be inserted into the Angular 2 virtual dom.
+However, the NativeScript-Angular ListView component provides an option to customize the created Angular 2 view before adding it to the visual tree.
+This option is available via the `setupItemView` event.
 Here is a small example how to use this event:

 ```XML
 <GridLayout rows="*">